davidDuymelinck/PseudoStatic/README.md

 One of the features of other static site software is using the markdown formating.
 I added it as a twig extension.

+The build:site command was not aware of the markdown formating.
+And following my keep data manipulation out the loop initiative, i replaced the file check with a `CallbackFilterIterator`.